andraugust/andraugust.github.io/index.md

 <tr class="notebook-table">
   <td width="50%" class="full">
     <p><em>2018-04</em></p>
-    <p>An interesting property of Wikipedia is that pages often first-link to their immediate supersets.
+    <p>An interesting property of Wikipedia is that pages often have first links that lead to their immediate supersets.
 For example, 'poker' first-links to 'card game' and 'card game' first-links to 'game', etc.  Where do all these first-links go?
-This post contains an analysis and visualization of Wikipedia's first-link taxonomy.</p>
+And what does the structure of this link taxonomy look like?
+This post contains an analysis and visualization to answer these questions.</p>
   </td>
   <td width="50%" class="full">
        <a href="/wikilinks/"><img src="wikilinks/net70k.png" height="420" width="420"></a>